KatjaGlassConsulting/OpenStudyBuilderScripts/doc/InstallationExpStandards.md

 ```

 ## Load CTs in to database

+I recommend a backup before performing any steps, see [here](./Backups.md) my experiences.

 We can see all related JSON files in our subfolder cdisc_data/packages.
 To omit version you do not need at all, you might want to move unneeded files into a subfolder.
 The next step is do import the CTs into a CT database and then into the MDR database (this one holds all OpenStudyBuilder data).
 That might take a while.